 What the Tide

-After having moved to Europe for one year, a student returns home for the first time for a brief month-and-a-half to reconnect with family, friends.
+After having moved to Europe for a year, a student returns home for the first time to reconnect with family and friends.

 A short portrait of a strange, yet familiar family, as they bury their pet in the backyard.

 Tae, an arrogant teen, is paired up with Lily, a girl who is blind, for an art history project.